-PEPPER PROVIDES THIS MISSING AND ESSENTIAL LINK BETWEEN RESEARCHERS AND REGULATORY ORGANISATIONS Pepper, AN ACCELERATOR FOR THE VALIDATION OF TEST METHODS Pepper's governance (an association under the French law of 1901) is made of several entities guaranteeing efficiency, ethics and transparency: the Board of Directors, the Scientific Council, the Ethics Committee and the Relevance Committee - whose role is to prioritise the methods likely to enter the pre-validation phase.
+PEPPER PROVIDES THIS MISSING AND ESSENTIAL LINK BETWEEN RESEARCHERS AND REGULATORY ORGANISATIONS Pepper, AN ACCELERATOR FOR THE VALIDATION OF TEST METHODS Pepper's governance (an association under the French law of 1901) is made of several entities guaranteeing efficiency, ethics and transparency: the Board of Directors, the Scientific Council, the Ethics Committee and the Relevance Committee - whose role is to select the methods likely to enter into validation.
 The selection of methods is therefore made by a committee involving environmental associations, health and biodiversity stakeholders, industry and public bodies representatives.
 This committee includes French, European and international organisations.
 It brings together researchers from the academic and industrial sectors.
 The Pepper team coordinates the daily running of the project, thanks to a large network of partners (some of which are part of the Relevance Committee and the Scientific Council).
 In total, more than 70 experts contribute to the work.
-Pepper's annual budget (operations, laboratory tests, scientific monitoring etc.) is currently around €3 million (half public, half private). - THE FIRST RESULTS

-IN 2020, following a call for tenders, 17 methods were identified and submitted to Pepper's Relevance Committee, three of which were selected on 11 September 2020 to enter the pre-validation phase.
-These three methods aim at assessing the effect of substances respectively on: - placental function in pregnant women, using human cells; - hormone synthesis, using effects observed on human adrenal cells; - activation of the glucocorticoid receptor, using human cancer cells (cervical adenocarcinoma).
-IN OCTOBER 2021, three new methods were selected to assess the effects of substances on: - the retinoic system (involved in multiple functions such as reproduction and development, eyesight etc.), by measuring the transactivation of the retinoic acid receptor on human cells; - avian sexual development, by exposure inside the hen's egg; - cognitive function, by measuring the proliferation of human neural progenitor cells.
-Involving stakeholders in Pepper's governance
+Pepper's annual budget (operations, laboratory tests, scientific monitoring etc.) is currently around €3 million (half public, half private). - THE FIRST RESULTS IN SEPTEMBER 2020, following a call for tenders, Pepper's Relevance Committee selected 3 methods : - hPLACENTOX placental function in pregnant women, using human cells; - STEROIDOGENESIS hormone synthesis, using effects observed on human adrenal cells; - GR TA activation of the glucocorticoid receptor, using human cancer cells (cervical adenocarcinoma).
+IN OCTOBER 2021, three new methods were selected to assess the effects of substances on: - RAR TA the retinoic system (involved in multiple functions such as reproduction and development, eyesight etc.), by measuring the transactivation of the retinoic acid receptor on human cells; - AIOSA In ovo Avian sexual development, by exposure inside the hen's egg; - hNPC proliferation cognitive function, by measuring the proliferation of human neural progenitor cells.
+IN OCTOBER 2022, three new methods were selected: